-Task To install the Visual Studio plugin, do the following:
+To install the Visual Studio plugin, do the following:

-- 1. In Visual Studio IDE, select Tools | Extensions and Updates. - In the Extensions and Updates tree, search for the Code Insight for Visual Studio extension in the Online | Visual Studio Marketplace category.
+- 1. In Visual Studio IDE, select Extensions | Manage Extensions. - In the Extensions and Updates tree, search for the Code Insight for Visual Studio extension in the Online | Visual Studio Marketplace category (or the Visual Studio Gallery category, depending on the Visual Studio version).
+The following shows the menu flow for the extension in Visual Studio 2019.

-- 3. When you locate the extension, click Download to download and automatically launch the plugin installer.
-You are prompted to select the Visual Studio version to which you are installing the plugin. - 4.
-Select the appropriate Visual Studio version, and click Install.
+3. When you locate the extension, click Download to download and automatically launch the plugin installer.

+You are prompted to select the Visual Studio version to which you are installing the plugin.

+4. Select the appropriate Visual Studio version, and click Install.